Watermelon Cupcakes

 Notes

-Watermelon Seed Candies: These tiny, black, watermelon-flavored candies from Bulk Candy Store add authentic flavor and a perfect “seed” look.
-Mini semi-sweet chocolate chips are an accessible substitute but lack the watermelon taste (candies are preferred).
+• Watermelon Seed Candies: These tiny, black, watermelon-flavored candies from Bulk Candy Store add authentic flavor and a perfect “seed” look.
+Mini semi-sweet chocolate chips are an accessible substitute but lack the watermelon taste (watermelon candies are my favorite!).

 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
 Thank you for your support!